-We track the official figures published by the BVI Financial Services Commision since 2016 and as of 30th June 2021 there were 364,980 active companies in the BVI, down from 372,196 that were active on end of Q1 2021
+We track the official figures published by the BVI Financial Services Commision since 2016 and as of 31st March 2022 there were 375,185 active companies in the BVI, up from 368,893 that were active on end of Q4 2021

 The original Act came into force on 15 August 1984 and it was named "International Business Companies Act, 1984".
 It allowed the incorporation of IBCs in the British Virgin Islands.
 This Act was amended several times and it was replaced by the BVI Business Companies Act which came into force on 1 January 2005 and it's still valid.
 The current Act has been amended several times as well.
 Here's a comprehensive list of the companies acts.